lightly-ai/lightly/docs/source/docker/integration/s3fs-fuse.rst

 Below we show the output for installing s3fs on a Google Cloud Compute instance.

 .. code-block:: console
-    :caption: Example output of the install command
+    :caption: Output of the install command

     $ sudo apt install s3fs